ramakrishna0/Walmart-Assessment/Movie-Theater/README.md

 _Customer Satisfaction:_

 1. Since customers are reserving seats for groups, they would prefer sitting next to each other.
 So the first priority will be to allocate seats for the group in a single row.
-2. Since the middle seats give a better viewing experience in the movie theater, customers who come first will be allocated seats in the middle rows.
+2. Since the middle row seats give a better viewing experience in the movie theater, customers who come first will be allocated seats in the middle rows.

 _Maximum Theater Utilization:_